containerbuildsystem/osbs-docs/docs/users.rst

   - server-rpms
   - server-extras-rpms

-  ppx64le:
+  ppc64le:
   - server-for-power-le-rpms
   - server-extras-for-power-le-rpms

 Using Artifacts from Koji
 -------------------------

-During a container build, it might be desireable to fetch some artifacts from an existing Koji build.
+During a container build, it might be desirable to fetch some artifacts from an existing Koji build.
 For instance, when building a Java-based container, JAR archives from a Koji build are required to be added to the resulting container image.